MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams-toolkit-v5/vs-create-devtunnel-detail.png" alt-text="Screenshot shows how to create a dev tunnel.":::

 * Select the account to use to create the tunnel.
-Account types that can be used to create tunnels include Azure, Microsoft Account (MSA), and GitHub.
+Microsoft Account (MSA), and GitHub are the account types that can create tunnels.
 * Enter a name for the tunnel.
 This name identifies the tunnel in Visual Studio UI.
-* Choose the tunnel type, Persistent or Temporary
+* Choose the tunnel type, Persistent or Temporary.
-* Choose the **public authentication** that is required for access to the tunnel.
+* Choose the  required **public authentication** to access to the tunnel.
 * Select **OK**.
 * Visual Studio displays confirmation of tunnel creation.